-Recently I was presented with an opportunity to optimize a site for www.Google.co.cr (Costa Rica).
-Since I do not speak Spanish fluently, I knew it would be a challenge, but I was up for it.
-My only concern was translating content into Spanish, but we worked with the client in Costa Rica to help with that.
+Recently we were presented with an opportunity to optimize a site for www.Google.co.cr (Costa Rica).
+Since we weren’t fluent Spanish-speakers familiar with Costa-Ricam dialect, we knew it would be a challenge, but we were up for it.

-Basically the same SEO best practices still apply; however, there are a few things I learned while going through the optimization of the website that are a little different.
+Basically the same SEO best practices still apply; however, there are a few things that are a little different.

 - First, it is best to have a country specific domain name and have your website hosted in the country you are targeting, but not necessary